Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Application to the Lorenz System

 The matrix $\bm{M}$ reduces the size of the resolvent from a square matrix to a rank-$2$ rectangular matrix.
 The convenient structure allows an explicit expression for the SVD to be obtained as follows

 where the coefficients of the left singular matrix $\bm{\Psi}_n$ are given as $\zeta_n=\alpha_n/\sigma_{1,n}$, $\eta_n=\beta_n/\sigma_{1,n}$, and $\kappa_n=\gamma_n/\sigma_{2,n}$.
 The rank-$2$ nature of the resolvent means there are exactly $2$ singular values that govern the transfer of nonlinear forcing to the solution of the system.
-The response modes, defined by the columns of $\bm{\Psi}_n$, have the property that the first contains all the information from the $xy$-plane, while the second contains only the information in the $z$-direction.
-As such, retaining only the first pair of modes restricts the dynamics to only the $xy$-plane or $z$-axis.
+The response modes, defined by the columns of $\bm{\Psi}_n$, have the property that the first mode contains all the information from the $xy$-plane, while the second mode contains only the information in the $z$-direction.
+As such, retaining only a single pair of the modes restricts the dynamics to only the $xy$-plane or $z$-axis.

 Due to the right singular vector, $\bm{\Phi}_n$, being equal to the identity matrix as shown in \eref{eq:lorenz-svd} the following expression for $\bm{\Sigma}_n$ can be derived

 which gives for the individual singular values